 california takes action against the curtains of death

-Driftnets are already banned in many countries, and only one driftnet fishery remains in the United States - in federal waters off the coast of California.
-Help us change that now.
+Driftnets were already banned in many countries, and only one fishery remained in the United States, in federal waters off the coast of California.

 A new crowdfunding platform for sharks and the ocean

 A game changer that will broaden the way we support grassroots efforts that protect sharks and our ocean resources.
 Bringing in the collective power of the people to support conservation projects around the world.

 A reality check

 Blockbuster horror films about menacing sharks are here to stay.
 They have and will continue to generate billions for the entertainment industry.
 For years, the conservation community has tried to take the high road and distance themselves from films that perpetuate the monster image.
 It hasn't worked.
 We need a new approach.

 A film about the trials and tribulations of Jimmy Hall and Stefanie Brendl and their work for sharks in Hawaii.
 For years they fought misconceptions to bring awareness to the plight of sharks.
 Stefanie then found herself at the forefront of ground-breaking campaign to stop the international trade of shark fins.
 An effort that turned her life upside down and ignited the work for Shark Allies.